hypertidy/ncdump/README.md

 ## NetCDF terminology

-* Groups - this is a NetCDF-4 feature, essentially allowing one file to contain multiple NetCDF-classic type files.
+* Groups: this is a NetCDF-4 feature, essentially allowing one file to contain multiple NetCDF-classic type files.
-* Compound types - these are data types identical to structs.
+* Compound types:  these are data types identical to structs.
 Portability across systems is the complicating factor for these.
-* HDF5 - this is the grand-daddy library from which NetCDF-4 is derived.
+* HDF5:  this is the grand-daddy library from which NetCDF-4 is derived.
 NetCDF-4 is a subset of HDF5, simplified in order to provide a system more like classic NetCDF but with new features - compression, tiling, groups, and compound types (others?).

 There is a complex set of overlapping support - HDF5 and NetCDF-4 can in some ways read each others data sources, but neither can read HDF4 and the use of groups and compound types is generally low, at least in the R-community.